CARV-ICS-FORTH/parallax/docs/Development.md

 # Setup Development Environment

+## Development in your local machine

+The easiest way to setup an OS agnostic environment for Parallax is to use a conda/mamba environment.
+This approach lifts the limitations such as having `sudo` on the machine you want to run Parallax.

+First you need to install `micromamba`:

+	wget -qO- https://micro.mamba.pm/api/micromamba/linux-64/latest | tar -xvj bin/micromamba

+Then we need to initialize our environment:

+	~/bin/micromamba shell init
+	source ~/.bashrc or ~/.zshrc based on your shell

+Finally, we will use `micromamba` to install our dependencies:

+	micromamba install --file condaenv

 ## Development in cluster

 For development in the cluster source the script to get the latest tools: